er9fa/IPPSU20-OSCAR/README.md

 ## Running Locally

 Make sure you have [Node.js](http://nodejs.org/) and the [Heroku CLI](https://cli.heroku.com/) installed.
-Permission is required to push to this repository.
+Permission is required to alter this repository.

 ```sh
 $ git clone https://github.com/er9fa/IPPSU20-OSCAR # or clone your own fork